 The Tar Heels also excelled in the classroom with Scott Goodwin, Rob Lovejoy and Kirk Urso earning ACC All-Academic Team honors in 2011.

 While an assistant at Carolina, Somoano helped recruit six top 10 recruiting classes and watched over one of the most successful periods in school history.
-The Tar Heels advanced to three consecutive NCAA College Cups, including the 2008 National Championship game, and amassed a 118-52-27 record under Somoano’s watch.
+The Tar Heels advanced to three consecutive NCAA College Cups, including the 2008 National Championship game, and amassed a 118-52-27 record.

 Somoano helped lead the Tar Heels to nine All-America honors and 41 All-Atlantic Coast Conference honors, including the 2003 ACC Rookie of the Year, Jamie Watson.
 Twelve different Tar Heels were named to the All-ACC Academic Team for their work in the classroom and on the field, including 2010 ACC Men's Soccer Academic Athlete of the Year Kirk Urso.

-Somoano also played a key part in developing the Tar Heels into professional soccer players helping lead 19 former players into Major League Soccer.
-David Stokes, Dax McCarty, Michael Harrington, Zach Loyd, Jalil Anibaba and Eddie Ababio have all been MLS SuperDraft selections under the tutelage of Somoano.
+Somoano also played a key part in developing the Tar Heels into professional soccer players.
+Since 2003, 24 former players have been selected in the MLS SuperDraft.
+Included in that group is nine first-round draftees: David Stokes, Dax McCarty, Michael Harrington, Zach Loyd, Jalil Anibaba and Eddie Ababio, Matt Hedges, Enzo Martinez and most recently Mikey Lopez in 2013.

 Three former Tar Heels who played under Somoano have represented the United States in the past few years as Dax McCarty, Logan Pause and Zach Loyd have all been called upon to represent their country.

-Somoano was named a Top 20 Assistant Coach by College Soccer News six times in his career as well as the NSCAA South Region Assistant Coach of the Year in 2010.
-In addition to his work with the Tar Heels, Somoano has coached 16-to-18-year old boys with Raleigh’s Capital Area Soccer League since 2002.
-He has guided three different teams within this age group to a total of five straight state titles and three Disney Soccer Showcase championships.
+College Soccer News named Somoano a Top 20 Assistant Coach six times in his career as well as the NSCAA South Region Assistant Coach of the Year in 2010.
+In addition to his work with the Tar Heels, Somoano has coached 16-to-18-year old boys with Raleigh's Capital Area Soccer League since 2002.
+He has guided three different teams within this age group to a total of five-straight state titles and three Disney Soccer Showcase championships.
 Somoano also served as the United States Youth Soccer Region III Staff Coach in 2004, 2006 and 2007 and was responsible for selecting and coaching ODP state team players.
 He also served in a similar position in Region I from 1999-2002.

 Somoano received a Bachelor of Science in biology (concentration in pre-medicine) from Eckerd College in 1992.
 He then earned a Master's of Sport Management degree from the University of Richmond in August of 2000.
 Somoano earned four letters in soccer at Eckerd College and was a two-year team captain.